yale-mgt-656-fall-2018/eventbrite-clone-selenium-tests/README.md

 This is the repo for the testing program of the MGT656/MGT660 class project.
 The class project is a horrible clone of [Eventbrite](https://www.eventbrite.com).
 A completed version of the project is running at [https://eventbrite-demo-app.herokuapp.com/](https://eventbrite-demo-app.herokuapp.com/).

 ## Important first caveats

 Please note, it is *a certainty* that we will make changes to the project requirements mid-project.
-Also, we will find bugs and deficiencies in this code.
-When, we'll release different versions of the testing code and we'll use only the latest version when grading your project at the end of the semester.
+Also, we will find bugs and deficiencies in this code, so we'll release different versions of the testing code and we'll use only the latest version when grading your project at the end of the semester.

 ## Running the tests